emissions-api/emissions-api.github.com/faq.md

 <br></details>

 <details>
-<summary><h3> > Which products over what time are availabe via Emissions API?</h3></summary>
+<summary><h3> > Which products over, what time are availabe via Emissions API?</h3></summary>
   <div style="margin-left: 20px;">
     We started with one product (CO) and imported from january til september 2019.
-But we are continuously working on importing more products over a longer period.<br>
+But we are constantly working on importing more products over a longer period.<br>
   </div>
 <br></details>